memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdate.md

 ## Remarks

-The following restrictions apply, and `WriteToServer` throws if they are not met: [`KeyColumns`](./SingleStoreBulkUpdate/KeyColumns.md) is required and every key column must be mapped; at least one non-key column must be mapped; the source must not contain duplicate key values; shard key columns cannot be updated; reference tables are not supported; and expression column mappings are not supported.
+The following restrictions apply, and `WriteToServer` throws if they are not met: [`KeyColumns`](./SingleStoreBulkUpdate/KeyColumns.md) is required and every key column must be mapped; at least one non-key column must be mapped; the source must not contain duplicate key values; shard key columns and generated (computed) columns cannot be updated; reference tables are not supported; and expression column mappings are not supported.

+An instance of this class is not thread-safe; do not share an instance across concurrent operations.

 This API is experimental and may change in the future.